AutoDB/AutoDB/Documentation/Backlog.md

 Find a solution for temp-objects

+For Table items, usually a BIG json downloaded from sources devs do not control.
+Would be nice if those could be auto-splitted into separate tables with foreign-key constrains.
+Now the related data needs to be json-data-struct or separated manually using a OneRelation.

+But how?
+- How about a special init when decoding, like SubType.init(superType).
+We can then decode the whole chain automatically and encode into different tables.
+But would require separate writes for each instance.

 # Thoughts

 When fetchin a Table, we always get a new struct.
-So even if there is Model for this Table, there could potentially become a second one.
+So if there already is a Model for this Table, there could potentially become a second one.

 ## Thinking